 b) Question: I have already submitted my application, but now (before I begin my studies) I would like to change the degree program/study programs/my personal details, etc. What do I have to do?

 Answer: It is not possible to make any further changes online to an application that you have already submitted.
 Please contact the Student Administration Office (if you have applied for a Bachelor’s study program and have a Swiss university entrance qualification) or the Admissions Office (if you have applied for a Bachelor’s study program and have a foreign university entrance qualification, as well as for Master’s and doctoral study programs, and teaching diplomas) directly if you would like to change your degree program or study programs.
 Please use the contact form.
 Please also contact the offices referred to above if you need to change your personal details.

-After you have begun your studies, you can change degree and/or study programs with effect from the beginning of the next semester when you enroll for that semester.
+After you have begun your studies, you can change degree and/or study programs with effect from the beginning of the next semester via the student portal.

-Once you have been admitted to the University and received your online login data (short name, etc.), you can change your contact data yourself using the relevant online service.
+Once you have been admitted to the University and received your online login data (short name, etc.), you can change your contact data yourself in the student portal.
 In the case of changes of name and nationality, etc., please follow the instructions on the Change of Address and Personal Details web page.

 4. Paying the Application Fee/Payment Process Not Working

 a) Question: I do not have a credit card or a PostFinance card.
 How can I pay the application fee and submit my application?

 Answer: Instead of a normal credit card you can use a prepaid card to pay the application fee online and submit your application.
 It is not possible to submit an application without paying the application fee online.

 You can obtain a prepaid card as follows: